Glenn Stok applies his engineering background to solve technological problems and save money on car repairs. He shares his insight below.

-Some people prefer to spend more money in order to have many more features that replicate what can be done by service mechanics.
-I don't find any need to this just to monitor our own issues when the check engine light comes one.
+Some people prefer to spend more money to have many more features that replicate what can be done by service mechanics.
+I don't find any need for this just to monitor our own issues when the check engine light comes one.

 With a simple scanner like the ones I mentioned above, you can get a good idea of the problem, and then bring your car in for a more precise checkup by a mechanic you trust.

 Nevertheless, if you want a scanner that does a lot more, the INNOVA 3160 may be what you'll want to have.
 However, I'm satisfied with the one I use (mentioned above), which is under $50.

-In 2008 the National Highway Traffic Safety Administration introduced a new requirement that all new cars and light trucks must have a Tire Pressure Monitoring System, known as TPMS.
+In 2008 the National Highway Traffic Safety Administration introduced a new requirement that all new cars and light trucks must have a Tire Pressure Monitoring System (TPMS).

 The TPMS codes are not included in the ODB I or II codes and will not be recognized by an OBD scanner.
 A company named Accutire makes a tire pressure monitor specifically for the purpose of reading the TPMS codes.

 This scanner displays diagnostics results of Sensor ID, Tire Pressure, Temperature, Battery Condition, and OE part number.
 Unlike the method of reading the OBD codes, no physical connection is required to read the status of the TPMS.
 It reads the data via wireless signals.